More than 1,000 students from Priestley College received their exam results in 2020 and looked forward to university, apprenticeships and employment.

 Priestley Principal James Gresty said he felt inspired by the dedication shown by young people and tutors during a difficult time.

-“This has been a year like no other, but here at Priestley we feel like we had a set of students like no other and we could not be more proud of them,” he said.
+“It was a year like no other, but at Priestley we felt like we had a set of students like no other and we could not have been more proud of them,” he said.

 Among those who impressed on results day was Meg Byrom who collected A*s in Geography and English and an A in Politics.
 She is now headed to Cambridge to study Politics.

 “Going to Cambridge had never been on my radar until I joined Priestley,” she said.
 “Studying on programmes like The Graduate was so influential in my decision making and my tutors supported me all the way.”